 - Patagonia grant ($15,000)

 - Ben & Jerry’s Social Change Grant Program ($25,000)

 The Low Income Home Energy Assistance Program (LIHEAP) can also provide financial assistance for taking care of your bills during pregnancy.

 If you are pregnant and are looking for financial resources, you can take comfort in knowing that there is free help available.

 As mentioned, Texas Adoption Center offers financial help for pregnant mothers who have chosen adoption.
 Ultimately, we want to empower birthmothers to make decisions that are best for them and their baby.
 That means, as an expectant birth mother, you are in control every step of the way through the adoption process.

 If you wish, you can choose the family your baby is placed with.
 Then, you can choose what kind of relationship you want to have with the adoptive family.

 In the end, Texas Adoption Center is dedicated to your happiness and well-being.
 We are both modern and down-to-earth, providing you with the best care and support possible.
 When you leave Texas Adoption Center’s program, you can have a solid foundation moving forward.
 Texas Adoption Center will still be there for you, though!
 We will help support you for the rest of your life.

-Contact Texas Adoption Center to learn about how we can help you personally.
+Contact Texas Adoption Center to learn about our resources for pregnant women and how we can help you personally.